Tabán

-Tabán usually refers to an area within the 1st district of Budapest, the capital of Hungary.
-It lies on the Buda (i.e. Western) side of the Danube, to the south of György Dózsa Square, on the northern side of Elisabeth Bridge and to the east of Naphegy.
+The Tabán usually refers to an area within the 1st district of Budapest, the capital of Hungary.
+It lies on the Buda (i.e., western) side of the Danube, to the south of György Dózsa Square, on the northern side of Elisabeth Bridge and to the east of Naphegy.
 Several other Hungarian cities and towns also have districts called Tabán.

 History

-The Tabán has been inhabited since Neolithic times, due to its location in a protected valley, the thermal waters at the bottom of the Gellért Hill and the ford over the Danube.
+The Tabán has been inhabited since Neolithic times due to its location in a protected valley, the thermal waters at the bottom of the Gellért Hill, and the ford over the Danube.
 In the Iron Age, it was inhabited by a tribe of Celts, who were replaced by the Romans in the 1st century BC.

-In the Middle Ages, the Tabán was a village right under the Buda Castle.
+In the Middle Ages, the Tabán was a village under Buda Castle.
 Remains of significant medieval structures were discovered by archaeologists in 1936, and the 12th-century relief of the Tabán Christ might have belonged to a church located in the area.
-The Turks developed the thermal medicinal baths in the area and brought immigrants from the Balkans.
-The population increased after the 1686 liberation of Buda from the Ottomans as refugees came from Greece, Bosnia and Serbia.
-The Franciscans from Bosnia established the Tabán parish church St. Catherine of Alexandria in the 17th century; the church was rebuilt in Baroque style between 1728 and 1777 and reconstructed several times.
+During the Ottoman occupation of Hungary, the Turks developed the thermal medicinal baths in the area and brought in settlers from the Balkans.
+The population increased after the 1686 liberation of Buda from as refugees arrived from Greece, Bosnia and Serbia.
+The Franciscans from Bosnia established the Tabán parish Church of St. Catherine of Alexandria in the 17th century; the church was rebuilt in Baroque style between 1728 and 1777 and reconstructed several times.
 The Serbian Orthodox inhabitants established their own parish.
 The Church of St. Demetrius was built in 1742-51 in Baroque style; it was the largest church building in the Metropolitanate of Karlovci.
 In the 18th century, the town was inhabited by Serbs, Greeks, Vlachs, Germans, Croats, Slovaks and Gypsies.

-The history of Tabán is inseparable from that of the neighboring Naphegy and Gellérthegy districts.
-In the 19th century, the Tabán became known as a bohemian quarter of Budapest with many restaurants, bars and bordellos.
+By the 19th century, the Tabán became known as a bohemian quarter of Budapest with many restaurants, bars and bordellos.
 Its narrow streets on the hillsides echoed a Mediterranean atmosphere.

-Kereszt Street was the center of old Tabán.
+Kereszt Street was at the center of this district.

-In the 1930s, the Tabán was demolished in order to facilitate urban planning in Budapest.
-Today, it is a park popular with the population of the capital.
+In the 1930s, the Tabán was demolished as part of a project of urban renewal in Budapest.
+Today, it is a popular park.